thebadking/animationrender/README.md

 Notifications include how many frames are to be rendered, current frame, percentage of completion and time estimate for completion

-Tested on macOS, Windows and Linux
+If you are having problems rendering even one frame you can set the first and the last frame to be the one you need rendered.

-Disabling the Notification check will enable output to console Its not possible to interrupt the render process and thats why it saves the blender file before starting(option), if you want to interrupt the process you will have to force close blender.
+Disabling the Notification check will enable output to console.
+Its not possible to interrupt the render process and thats why it saves the blender file before starting(option), if you want to interrupt the process you will have to force close blender.

 >**IMPORTANT NOTICE FOR MAC:**